zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

           * - | ``remainderAmount``
               | decimal
-            - Only available if another payment method was used to pay the remainder amount – The amount in EURO that was paid with another payment method for the remainder amount.
+            - Only available if another payment method was used to pay the remainder amount – The amount in EUR that was paid with another payment method for the remainder amount.

           * - | ``remainderMethod``